 The long school hours at The JCB Academy are more like business hours, rather than most schools but learners and staff are rewarded every Wednesday afternoon for their hard work, when they have the chance to all participate in one of the academy’s extension activities: Go-karting, Airsoft, Hair and Beauty, Robot Building, Photography, Golf, Ten Pin Bowling, Fishing, Mountain Biking, Clay Pigeon Shooting, 3D Design and many more.

-The latest addition to the list of activities is website design, where students have the opportunity to learn how to design and build a website over a six week period.
-However, instead of building a website for themselves, and under the guidance of the tutor, students will be producing websites for Staffordshire based voluntary and community groups.
+The latest addition to the list of activities is website design, where learners have the opportunity to learn how to design and build a website over a six week period.
+However, instead of building a website for themselves, and under the guidance of the tutor, learners will be producing websites for Staffordshire based voluntary and community groups.

-Groups can apply for a free website design and if successful their website project will be assigned to one of the students.
-If you are a voluntary and community group based in Staffordshire and would like a free website built by one of The JCB Academy students then please apply by clicking here.
+Groups can apply for a free website design and if successful their website project will be assigned to one of the learners.
+If you are a voluntary and community group based in Staffordshire and would like a free website built by one of The JCB Academy learners then please apply by clicking here.